Cebu Bohol Tarsier Sanctuary, Philippines - RooWanders

 Conclusion/ Rambles

 Bohol is humongous, and there are a lot of activities to do.
-Let me be honest: a full day like mine is only sufficient to cover the main attractions of Chocolate Hills, tarsiers, and some in-betweens.
+Let me be honest: a non-consecutive full day (2D1N) itinerary like mine is only sufficient to cover the main attractions of Chocolate Hills, tarsiers, and some in-betweens.

 What’s next after our short trip to Bohol?
 Onwards to Moalboal!